Professor-Paradox/devops-docs/maven/deploy/index.md

 logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE
 EOF

-sudo chmod 755 ~/application.properties
+chmod 755 ~/application.properties

 # Run java jar file
 # make sure application.properties and spring.jar file are in the same directory
-java -jar ~/spring.jar > maven.log 2>&1 &
+java -jar ~/spring.jar > ~/maven.log 2>&1 &

 # check if the service is running in background
 ps -a

-# multiple api code insertion
-#!/bin/bash
+# now view the code of spring starting, this will wait for 30 seconds and then open the maven.log file
+sleep 20; cat ~/maven.log

+# test the api with this code, insert bulk data

+# lets test the db now
+mysql -u root -p'P@ssw0rd' -e "select * from devops_demo.student;"

 apiUrl="http://localhost:8080/api/student/bulk"